stefanspringer1/SwiftWorkflow/README.md

 )
 ```

-Then,for each work item that you want to process, use a new `Execution` object together with an :
+Then, for each work item that you want to process, use a new `Execution` object together with an :

 ```Swift
 workItems.forEach { workItem in